dudung/butiran/content/posts/25/i/67-reg-npprel-protocol.md

 7. Open the generated HTML page from the post.
 8. Click the `npprel://` link to launch your handler script.

-Original version and full explanation of the steps is available [].
+Original version and full explanation of the steps is available [^gpt-5_2025b].

 ## to-do
 + Perform a pull request in another machine to test whether it also works.
 + Add note to previous note about `npp://` protocol that will be kept only for historical purpose.
++ Create a Medium story about this note.

 ## refs